maxvp/maxvp.github.io/content/archive/2023-12-style-guide-ui-elements-12152.md

 imageAlt: ""
 ---

-I adapted our internal guidelines describing Cloudflare UI elements for the public-facing style guide, making contributions to our open-source docs more accessible to stakeholders and external contributors.
+Adapted internal Cloudflare UI design guidelines for the public-facing Cloudflare style guide.
+By externalizing these guidelines, I made contributions easier for the community and ensured UI consistency across our global open-source docs.